Kanad Hospital

-Kanad Hospital (formerly known as Oasis Hospital) is a private hospital for Women and Children in Al Ain, United Arab Emirates, that was established in 1960 by the American missionary couple Dr. Pat and his wife Marian Kennedy.
+Kanad Hospital (formerly known as Oasis Hospital) is a private hospital for women and children in Al Ain, United Arab Emirates, that was established in 1960 by the American missionary couple Dr. Burwell (Pat) and his wife Marian Kennedy.
 It is the oldest hospital in Al Ain and the second oldest in the United Arab Emirates.
 There are currently 200 beds in the hospital.